 What follows are the house rules for play in the D&D Adventurers League Forgotten Realms campaign.
-These are effective September 15, 2020.
 As the campaign continues, we'll modify these living rules as needed.

 CREATING A CHARACTER

 To begin play in Plague of the Ancients, the D&D Adventurers League season supporting Icewind Dale: Rime of the Frostmaiden, do the following: